This story is taken from the Greater Cincinnati Police Museum.

 Edith Schmitt was diagnosed with uterine cancer within five years of the death of her husband.
 She died on June 20, 1927, and was buried next to him.
 The youngest three remaining children went to live with Edith’s parents, Ollie and Dorothy Applegate.

-During 1937 Jacob Schmitt, still the village clerk, was killed in another vehicle mishap.
-The next year, on May 11, 1938, Marshal Schmitt’s son, Oliver, was killed in an automobile crash in Hamilton, Ohio.
+In 1937 Jacob Schmitt, still the village clerk, was killed in another vehicle mishap.
+On May 11, 1938, Marshal Schmitt’s son, Oliver, was killed in an automobile crash in Hamilton, Ohio.
 On July 20, 1972, another son, Freeman Schmitt, was killed in a farm accident involving a tractor near his home at 5572 Muddy Creek Road.